What do you think of when you hear digital nomad?

-We quickly learnt that to make this Digital Nomad lifestyle work, you have to be willing to really think outside the box.
-Hopefully, you can find a few practical ideas below which would help you on your own journey.
+We quickly learnt that to make this digital nomad lifestyle work, you have to be a pro at balancing work and play.
+You also have to be willing to really think outside the box.
+Digital nomad jobs require relentless creativity.
+Hopefully, you can find a few practical ideas below which will help you on your own journey.

 Carolina is a photographer and a journalist, so while she's working her usual 9-5 she's also doing private photoshoots.
 She's a ninja at 'pregnant lady photography', since Madonna and Demi Moore (I'm showing my age a bit now, right?) made it popular, there's a real demand for it.

-If you use a lot of apps when you travel, try and approach Tech websites and offer to guest blog for them.
-Carol did this with photography and other tech, and while the money wasn’t amazing, it helped top the balance up.
+If you use a lot of travel apps, try and approach tech websites and offer to guest blog for them.
+Carol did this with photography and other tech, and while the money wasn't amazing, it helped top the balance up.

 I have my own travel blog, but I've not fully monetized it yet.
 There are a couple of language courses which I'm crazy passionate about though, and so I approached them about becoming an affiliate.
 They accepted, and it's probably one of my biggest revenue streams in the last 12 months.

-With my 360-degree camera, and Carolina’s classic photography we started offering Airbnb Experiences.
+With my 360-degree camera, and Carolina's classic photography we also started offering Airbnb Experiences.